 The first 5 years of my life were spent traveling with the circus.
 My parents were high wire performers, we traveled across America and parts of Europe.
 I was privileged to meet people from many different cultures.
 I believe this is where my deep love of animals and extroverted tendencies stemmed from.
 I feel a special affinity with the elephants.
 There was one that would always reach out and stroke my cheek with her trunk.
 It turns out elephants think humans are cute, perhaps she thought of me as a pet.
 Fast forward to when I was about 17.
 My father was in town performing and I went to watch the show and hang out with him.
 I stopped at the elephants and got a little too close, as I had always done, and there was a trunk reaching for my cheek.
 She still knew me!

 I want to say right here that I do not think that wild animals belong in captivity.

-My mission is for my art is to bring awareness to the fact that we are in danger of losing so many species worldwide and to help support conservation efforts through the sale of my art.
+My Vision for my art is to bring awareness to the fact that we are in danger of losing so many species worldwide and to help support conservation efforts through the sale of my art.